 Lecturer set ablaze by stalker remains 'critical but stable'

 The condition of the 25-year-old woman lecturer who was set ablaze in Maharashtra's Wardha district three days ago continues to remain "critical but stable", hospital authorities here said on Thursday.
-Ankita Pisudde (25), resident of Hinganghat in Wardha, district, has been undergoing treatment at the Orange City Hospital in Nagpur.
+Ankita Pisudde (25), resident of Hinganghat in Wardha district, has been undergoing treatment at the Orange City Hospital& Research Centre in Nagpur.

 She underwent two sessions of debridement, dressings and upper limbs multiple fasciotomy, it added.
 Debridement is a medical procedure to remove dead, damaged or infected tissue, while fasciotomy is a surgical procedure where the fascia (tissue) is cut to relieve tension or pressure to treat loss of circulation.